PennyQ/FAST-scripts/README.md

 ------------
 ### Prepare data

-Be sure your data is put in the test_data folder (create one if not existed), the same dir level as pipeline folder.
+Be sure your data is put in the `test_data` folder, with the format downloaded from remote server.

 ### Download the code and install